szabgab/perlmaven.com/sites/en/pages/automatic-value-conversion-or-casting-in-perl.md

 are automatically converted to numbers.
 If you are using a string operation (e.g. concatenation) then both values are automatically converted to strings.

-C programmers would probably call these conversions <b>casting</b> but this word is not used in the Perl world.
+C programmers would probably call these conversions **casting** but this word is not used in the Perl world.
 Probably because the whole thing is automatic.

 Perl does not care if you write something as number or as string.